Solar Power System, Solar Power Panels, Solar Power Installers

 House Icon

-You will need to know the number of kWh you use per year to determine the energy you’ll require.
-The number will be listed in your bill under “kWh utilized”.
-Check your utility bills from the previous year to calculate the average monthly.
-Add the kWh{ used|| you used} to arrive at the total, then divide by 12.
+It is important to know how many kWh you use per year to determine the amount of energy you’ll require.
+This information is on the utility bills under “kWh used”.
+Check your bills for the past year to determine the average monthly.
+Add the kWh{ used|| you used} to find the total and divide by 12.

 How are solar panels installed?